Shallow Grave (1994 film): Cast

-In addition, the film's screenwriter, John Hodge, appears in the role of Detective Constable Mitchell, whose main duty appears to be writing: "Make a note of that, Mitchell. ...
-Write it down."
+In addition, the film's screenwriter, John Hodge, plays Detective Constable Mitchell.

 Production

+Shooting

 Shooting for Shallow Grave lasted for thirty days.
 The tight budgetary restraints during filming meant many of the props had to be auctioned off for them to afford sufficient film stock.

 Boyle claimed that Christopher Eccleston was so afraid of getting locked in a real-life mortuary for a scene, he had to ask a crew member to stand in the shadows and comfort the nervous actor.

 Danny Boyle said in his commentary on the 2009 Special Edition DVD and 2012 Blu-ray that Alex is not meant to be dead, so the line of Alex saying hello to the detective was added in post-production to clarify this.